 4 pieces of hamachi, 8 pieces of salmon, 4 pieces of uni, and 4 pieces of unagi.

-– That’s 20 pieces in total.
+– That’s 20 pieces of nigiri in total.
 But because his choices have many high calorie items, the total calorie intake from his meal would be 1,192.

 Respondent: Male 50’s